mhxie/reflex4arm/README.md

 ### 2. Run a ReFlex client:

-There are several options for clients in the original ReFlex implementations, but we have only tested an IX-based client that opens TCP connections to ReFlex and sends read/write requests to logical blocks.
+There are several options for clients in the original ReFlex implementations,

+#### 2.1 Run an IX-based client that opens TCP connections to ReFlex and sends read/write requests to logical blocks.

 	* In order to get best performance out of our 100Gbps server, you might also need to tune some networking parameters carefully at the client.
 Modify the inc/lwip/lwipopts:
     - TCP_SND_BUF from 65536 to 4096 bytes, TCP_MSS from 1460 to 6000 bytes  (for 4k read test)